EPL Prediction Nightmare: Is Predicting Premier League Results Becoming Impossible?

 BBC Sport's football expert, Chris Sutton, believes that predicting Premier League results is becoming increasingly challenging.
 Sutton, who regularly participates in a prediction competition against an AI, BBC Sport readers, and various guests, notes that the difficulty extends beyond his own losses to the artificial intelligence.
 He humorously speculates that the AI might be copying his choices or receiving external guidance, questioning its purely independent predictive capabilities.

 Sutton emphasizes the league's current unpredictability, stating, "Everyone is beating everyone," with Arsenal being the only team seemingly immune to unexpected outcomes.
-He draws a contrast with the previous year, where Liverpool's consistent winning streak made predictions simpler, a reliability that has now waned.
+He draws a contrast with the previous year, when Liverpool's consistent winning streak made predictions simpler—a reliability that has now waned.
 A stark illustration of this unpredictability was Nottingham Forest's surprising 3-0 triumph over Liverpool at Anfield, an outcome Sutton initially thought no one would foresee.

-However, the BBC Sport reader predictions revealed a different story; out of approximately 45,000 submissions, 38 readers did correctly predict Forest's 3-0 victory, although this was still a small fraction compared to the many who anticipated a Liverpool win.
+However, BBC Sport reader predictions revealed a different story; out of approximately 45,000 submissions, 38 readers correctly predicted Forest's 3-0 victory, although this was still a small fraction compared to the many who anticipated a Liverpool win.
 This incident further underscores the diverse range of outcomes possible in the modern Premier League.

 Sutton continues to make his predictions for all 380 Premier League games throughout the season.
 For week 13 of the competition, he is set to challenge rapper Kofi Stone, an Aston Villa fan, whose latest album, "All The Flowers Have Bloomed," has recently been released.
 The public is also invited to submit their own predictions, with the most popular scoreline for each match being incorporated into the official scoreboards.
 Points are allocated based on accuracy: 10 points for correctly predicting the outcome (win, draw, or defeat) and a significant 40 points for an exact score prediction.